 "Players learn about discipline, resilience in the face of defeat, and responsibility," he said.

-Therefore, he said, playing soccer, according to him, can maintain mental health and can make him make better business decisions.
+Therefore, he said, playing soccer can maintain mental health and allow him to make better business decisions.

-"Because I often play soccer, my mental health is maintained and carried over to the work environment, so I am not afraid to face challenges, especially for exports," he said.
+"Because I often play soccer, my mental health is maintained and carried over into the work environment, so I am not afraid to face challenges, especially for exports," he said.

-He admits that although he is not as active as he used to be when he was younger, he is still active in his favorite sport.
-"Since I was young until now, even though I'm not as active as before, I try to play.
-It feels different if a week does not touch the green field," he said.
+He admitted that even though he doesn't play as often as he did when he was young, he is still active in his favorite sport.
+"I've been playing since I was young, and even though I'm not as active as I used to be, I still try to play.
+It feels different if I don't touch the green field for a week," he said.

-It's strange if a Benny doesn't have an idol soccer player.
-When asked about an idol in the world of soccer, Benny did not hesitate to mention Lionel Messi.
+It would be strange if Benny didn't have a favorite soccer player.
+When asked about his idol in the world of soccer, Benny didn't hesitate to mention Lionel Messi.

-"He is a complete figure because his playing strategy is unique and interesting, according to him Lionel Messi is one of today's authoritative footballers," he said.
+"He is a complete figure because his playing strategy is unique and interesting.
+According to him, Lionel Messi is one of the authoritative soccer players of today," he said.

-Lionel Messi's main strength lies in his incredible combination of dribbling ability, playing vision, intelligence, technique and deadly finishing.
+Lionel Messi's main strength lies in the extraordinary combination of dribbling ability, playing vision, intelligence, technique, and deadly finishing.

-He is adept at controlling the ball, reading the game to create chances, and has a high accuracy of shot and pass, making him a complete player who is difficult to stop.
+He is skilled at controlling the ball, reading the game to create opportunities, and has high accuracy in his shots and passes, making him a complete and unstoppable player.

 Building a dream